Theological Examining Committee

 Requirements for written sermon: Before submitting your sermon, please check with TE Chris Powell about the passage you would like to use.
 In accordance with BCO 19-2, this sermon should embody “both explanation and application.”
 If delivered orally, the sermon should last no longer than 10 to 15 minutes.
 The sermon must be in a format that the committee can read.
 Please do not send a video or audio link, your notes taken as you prepared the sermon, or an outline that is so brief that the main points cannot be discerned.
 If you are referring to an illustration that you are going to use, please give enough details that your use of the illustration can be understood.
 Once your sermon has been accepted by the committee, you will preach this sermon either before the committee on the day of the TVP meeting or before the entire Presbytery.

 For ORDINATION (in addition to the requirements for licensure), you will need to complete exams on the following subjects:

 - Languages (Greek and Hebrew) For information on our language standards for both the language exams and the exegetical papers, click here.

 You will also need to provide the following:

-Finally, you will need to have completed an internship and present a notebook with the materials required by our internship plan.
+- a completed internship notebook with the materials required by our TVP Internship Plan.

 Our guides for what is expected from candidates for licensure and ordination are provided by the PCA Book of Church Order, chapters 18-22, which specify particular areas of examination.
 For ordination, a candidate must also complete educational requirements which meet “the Assembly’s approved curriculum” (BCO 21-4), carefully defined in the PCA’s Uniform Curriculum (see Minutes of the Sixth General Assembly of the Presbyterian Church in America, June 19-23, 1978, pages 86-87 & 214-217).